-Interest in the marijuana sector is hot.
-Here experts in the industry explain what investors need to know about how to invest in a cannabis stock.
+Are you interested in the marijuana sector?
+Here experts explain what investors need to know about how to invest in a cannabis stock.

-Putting it simply, interest in cannabis from both new and sophisticated investors has been heating up over the last year or so.
-But before any investor makes the decision to enter this market, there are a number of key decisions that need to be made.
+But some cannabis stocks have performed better than others, and before any investor makes the decision to buy shares, there are a number of key decisions that need to be made.

-The goal of the Investing News Network (INN) is to educate investors and help them make key decisions with respect to their portfolios.
-To that end, we asked experts in the cannabis industry some of the most important questions to ask to better understand how to invest in a cannabis stock.
+With that in mind, the Investing News Network asked experts in the cannabis industry key questions to better understand how to invest in a cannabis stock.
 Here's what they said.

 How to invest in a cannabis stock: Does the company have a license?

-One of the most crucial — if not the most crucial — components of any cannabis company is the type of license it may hold or a license it could be applying for in the future.
+One of the most crucial — if not the most crucial — components of any cannabis company is the type of license it may hold or could be applying for in the future.

-According to Mason Brown, a senior analyst with Stoic Advisory, licenses are good indicators of where a company may be located in the cannabis “supply chain.”
+According to Mason Brown, a director with Stoic Advisory, licenses are good indicators of where a company may be located in the marijuana supply chain.

 How to invest in a cannabis stock: Does the management team have experience?

-Brochstein elaborated, saying the first thing an investor should find out about the people involved in company administration is their experience in the market and their relationship to the industry.
+Brochstein suggested that the first thing an investor should find out about the people leading a marijuana company is their experience in the market and their relationship to the industry.

-Brown said two key indicators of an experienced management team are people who may have "strong, large-scale greenhouse growing experience," or people with executive experience from the pharmaceutical world — preferably someone involved with the launch of a blockbuster drug.
+For his part, Brown said two key indicators of an experienced management team are that some members have "strong, large-scale greenhouse growing experience," or executive experience from the pharmaceutical world — preferably someone involved with the launch of a blockbuster drug.

-"Is management only here to make money, or do they have previous experience on the other side of the table where cannabis made a material impact on their symptoms?" he stated.
-“Together, these give a strong backing towards management's passion for the industry and building their company."
+"Is management only here to make money, or do they have previous experience on the other side of the table, where cannabis made a material impact on their symptoms?" he said.
+"Together, these give a strong backing towards management's passion for the industry and building their company."